-In Educating the "Right" Way (Apple 2006; see also Apple et al. 2003), I spend a good deal of time examining the ways in which the complicated forces of neoliberalism and neo-conservatism are altering the terrain on which education operates both internally and globally.
-Key sets of actors currently supporting parts of the neo-liberal and neo-conservative agendas (the plural is important here) in the United States, and increasingly in Latin America and elsewhere, are what I have called 'authoritarian populists'.
-In the book, I detail the world as seen through the eyes of authoritarian populists, those who want 'the people' to decide policies and practices in the state and civil society but who also have a particular and very conservative vision of which groups actually count as 'real people'.
-In the United States in particular, authoritarian populist movements are largely composed of conservative groups of religious fundamentalists and evangelicals whose voices in the debates over social and educational policies are now increasingly powerful.

-In the book, I also critically analyze the ways in which authoritarian populists construct themselves as the 'new oppressed', as people whose identities and cultures are ignored by or attacked in schools and the media.
-The secularity of the state is seen by these groups as imposing a world-view that is totally out of touch with the deep religious commitments that guide the lives of such conservative populist populations.
-In the process, authoritarian populists have taken on subaltern identities and have (very selectively) reappropriated the discourses and practices of figures such as Dr. Martin Luther King to lay claim to the fact that they are the last truly dispossessed groups.
+In Educating the "Right" Way (Apple, 2006; see also Apple et al., 2003 and Apple & Buras, 2006), I spend a good deal of time detailing the world as seen through the eyes of "authoritarian populists."
+These are conservative groups of religious fundamentalists and evangelicals whose voices in the debates over social and educational policies are now increasingly powerful.
+I critically analyzed the ways in which they construct themselves as the "new oppressed," as people whose identities and cultures are ignored by or attacked in schools and the media.
+They have taken on subaltern identities and have (very selectively) re-appropriated the discourses and practices of figures such as Dr. Martin Luther King to lay claim to the fact that they are the last truly dispossessed groups.

 In this article, I examine the ways in which the claim to subaltern status has led to a partial withdrawal from state-run institutions and to a practice of schooling that is meant to equip the children of authoritarian populist parents both with an armor to defend what these groups believe is their threatened culture and with a set of skills and values that will change the world so that it reflects the conservative religious commitments that are so central to their lives.
-I shall focus on the ways in which new technologies such as the Internet have become essential resources in what authoritarian populists see as a counter-hegemonic struggle against secular humanism and a world that no longer "listens to God's word" (Apple 2006).
-In fact, it is becoming increasing clear that these technologies actually enable the formation and growth of such religious movements and enhance their ability to challenge secularity.
-Much of my discussion will center around the place of gender in these movements, since conservative women are key actors here and have multiple identities within them, simultaneously able to claim subaltern status based on the history of dominant gender regimes and having dominant status given their positioning in relationship to other oppressed groups.
+I shall focus on the ways in which new technologies such as the Internet have become essential resources-in essence the model of teacher education-in what authoritarian populists see as a counterhegemonic struggle against secular humanism and a world that no longer "listens to God's word" (Apple, 2006).
+Much of my discussion will center around the place of gender in these movements, since conservative women have multiple identities within them, simultaneously able to claim subaltern status based on the history of dominant gender regimes and having dominant status given their positioning in relationship to other oppressed groups.